What42Pizza/LooF/README.md

 ### Simplicity

-I want this language to be really simple (partially so that it's easier to make), and I'm okay with this goal sometimes getting in the way of being easy to use.
+I want this language to be really simple (partially so that it's easier to make), and I'm okay with this goal sometimes getting in the way of the language being easy to use.

 ### Modularity